From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Preliminaries: Differentiation on the Wasserstein space and smoothing properties

 \subsection{Regularization properties by smooth flow of probability measures}

 In order to establish quantitative estimates for propagation of chaos for the mean field approximation of the dynamics \eqref{SDE:MCKEAN} by its system of particles \eqref{SDE:particle:system}, an additional study of the regularity properties of the transition density of the McKean-Vlasov SDE is required.
 We build on our previous work \cite{chaudruraynal:frikha} which highlights the key feature to investigate the smoothing properties of the transition density in the uniformly elliptic framework.
-Namely, our analysis is mainly based on how a map defined on $\pp$ admitting only flat derivatives can be regularized in \emph{the intrinsic sense} by a smooth flow of probability measures.
-Assuming that the coefficients $b$ and $a$ admit bounded and H\"older continuous linear functional derivatives at order $2$, it turns out that the density of the unique solution of a McKean-Vlasov SDE with dynamics \eqref{SDE:MCKEAN} achieves better regularity with respect to its measure argument and is \emph{partially $\mathcal{C}^2$}.
+Namely, our analysis is mainly based on how a continuous map defined on $\mathcal{P}(\mathbb{R}^d)$ admitting only flat derivatives in the sense of Definition \ref{continuous:L:derivative} can be regularized in \emph{the intrinsic sense} by a smooth flow of probability measures.
+Assuming that the coefficients $b$ and $a$ are uniformly H\"older continuous in the space variable and admit bounded, uniformly H\"older continuous linear functional derivatives at order $2$, it turns out that the density taken at time $t>0$ of the unique weak solution of the McKean-Vlasov SDE with dynamics \eqref{SDE:MCKEAN} achieves better regularity with respect to its measure argument and is \emph{partially $\mathcal{C}^2$}.
 Clearly, this phenomenon has to be understood as a smoothing property of McKean-Vlasov SDEs in a uniformly elliptic setting.
 We refer to Section 2.2 in \cite{chaudruraynal:frikha} for a detailed introduction and discussion of this regularization property.

 We here want to go one step further by analyzing the \emph{full $\mathcal{C}^2$ regularity} of the density.
-The following result will play an important role in our study.
+The following result will play central role in our analysis.